-At last the new TAC 202 has been adopted and is in effect for the State of Texas!
-With it, there is a close alignment of cybersecurity policies, standards and practices to the NIST 800-53 standards and it allows us to benchmark ourselves against real-world standards that other industries use.
-It also let’s us speak a common language when we’re attempting to describe how we do cybersecurity at A&M. Also, it is important to note that it aligns very nicely with Federal Information Security Management Act (FISMA) of 2002.
-This helps us know we’re compliant (or not) with certain Federal requirements for cybersecurity, even if they don’t actually apply to us.
-Since we’re becoming a research-heavy institution, this is an important distinction since we’re working with federal agencies.
+TAC 202 is in close alignment with cybersecurity policies, standards and practices of the NIST 800-53 standards and allows us to benchmark ourselves against real-world standards that other industries use.
+It also let’s us speak a common language when we’re attempting to describe how we do cybersecurity in the A&M System.
+It aligns very nicely with Federal Information Security Management Act (FISMA) of 2002.
+This helps us know if we’re compliant with certain Federal requirements for cybersecurity, even if they don’t actually apply to us.
 Many federal agencies want to know that the universities they are dealing with have addressed cybersecurity and are contractually in compliance with these standards.